NEEL RAYA MD INC.

 hypertension, elevated cholesterol, diabetes and cigarette smoking.
 The USPSTF

-EKG for men 40 and older with 2 or more cardiac risk factors, or for sedentary
+baseline EKG for men 40 and older with 2 or more cardiac risk factors, or for

-men about to start an exercise program.
-The ACC advises baseline EKG for men
+sedentary men about to start an exercise program.
+The ACC advises baseline EKG

-and for women 40 and older, or for those about to undergo an exercise stress
+for men and for women 40 and older, or for those about to undergo an exercise

-test.
-Risk factors include cigarette smoking, hypertension, diabetes, obesity,
+stress test.
+Risk factors include cigarette smoking, hypertension, diabetes,

-and family history of coronary artery disease or high cholesterol.
-The USPSTF
+obesity, and family history of coronary artery disease or high cholesterol.
+The

-recommends periodic cholesterol testing in men 35 to 65 years of age and women
+USPSTF recommends periodic cholesterol testing in men 35 to 65 years of age and

 cholesterol testing in every patient every 5 years after the age of 20.